ppy/osu-wiki/news/2026/2026-08-06-mappers-guild-summer-2026-priority-quests.md

 - [**gladde paling**'s page](https://osu.ppy.sh/beatmaps/artists/511) only has 1 song.
 It does not qualify for this quest.
 - [**hikota**'s page](https://osu.ppy.sh/beatmaps/artists/463) has over 30 songs without Ranked maps.
 Unless you control an army of speedmappers, you'll probably want to skip this one.

-For best results, strategize the song you map with other people in the Mappers' Guild!
+For best results, strategise the song you map with other people in the Mappers' Guild!

 ### [Classified: Genre edition](https://mappersguild.com/missions?id=6a7154583a91cdc3bff041cc) ![platinum icon](/wiki/shared/news/2023-08-29-changes-to-the-mappers-guild/platinum-small.png)